raidsb/python/python_cheat_sheet.md

 ```
 from library import (lib1, lib2) # the parentheses are used for grouping for better readiblity but optional.
 ```

+### importing a single module with __import__()

+Note: What if your application is a single script?

+You can import any attributes of the script, such as classes, functions, and variables by using the built-in __import__() function.
+Instead of from my_sum import sum, you can write the following:

+target = __import__("my_sum.py")
+sum = target.sum
+The benefit of using __import__() is that you don’t have to turn your project folder into a package, and you can specify the file name.
+This is also useful if your filename collides with any standard library packages.
+For example, math.py would collide with the math module.

 ## Print
 print parameters